phlippieb/PHBStackLayout/README.md

 ])
 ```

-Under the hood, the `rows` method creates a UIStackView, configures its axis and alignment, and then adds the associated view of each of the given child nodes as an arranged subview of the stack view.
+Under the hood, the `rows` method creates a UIStackView<sup>[1](#footnote1)</sup>, configures its axis and alignment, and then adds the associated view of each of the given child nodes as an arranged subview of the stack view.

 **cols**